Newbridge Town F.C.: People of note

 Alan Gough, a goalkeeper, was capped with the Republic of Ireland Under-21 international team on several occasions in the early 1990s.
 He moved from Newbridge to Portsmouth as an apprentice and subsequently signed for Fulham.
-After moving back to Ireland and signing with Galway United in 1992, he later joined Shelbourne and won the FAI Cup with Shelbourne in 1996 and 1997.
-He moved to Glentoran in 1999 and won the league Irish Cup and Irish League Cup in his first season there.
-After a spell at Derry City, Gough returned to Galway in 2004 and was Galway United's first team captain for the 2006 season.
-Gough retired from football at the end of the 2006 season and later became manager of Longford Town FC.
+After moving back to Ireland and signing with Galway United in 1993, he later joined Shelbourne.
+Following periods at Glentoran and Derry City, Gough returned to Galway United in 2004 and was the club's first team captain for the 2006 season.
+He retired from football at the end of the 2006 season and later became manager of Longford Town FC.